KraXen72/focus-stylesheets/README.md

 # stylesheets for my productivity userscript
-you can find the userscript here: [greasyfork link to be added]
+you can find the userscript [here](https://greasyfork.org/en/scripts/466089-focus-mode-for-social-media);